Dumbing Us Down: Main thesis

-Gatto's thesis contained neither sources nor evidence to support these claims.
-Wade A. Carpenter, associate professor of education at Berry College, described the work as "one-sided, angry and hyperbolic, [but] not inaccurate".

 He also draws a contrast between communities and "networks", with the former being healthy, and schools being examples of the latter.
 He says networks have become an unhealthy substitute for community in the United States.

 Gatto's book aimed to inspire education advocates and the inception of Praxis tests.
 This testing measured academic competence and knowledge of specific subjects required for teaching.
 Praxis tests are taken by potential educators as part of certification required by state and professional licensing entities.

+Wade A. Carpenter, associate professor of education at Berry College, described the work as "one-sided, angry and hyperbolic, [but] not inaccurate".